Gurmann11/ci-cd-pipeline-jenkins-trivy-docker/README.md

 # CI/CD Pipeline using Jenkins & Docker

-## 📌 Overview
-This project demonstrates how to automate the build and deployment process using Jenkins and Docker.
+This project demonstrates an end-to-end CI/CD pipeline where code pushed to GitHub is automatically built and deployed using Jenkins and Docker.

-The goal is to reduce manual effort and ensure consistent deployments.
+It showcases automation of software delivery with minimal manual intervention.

+## ❗ Problem Statement

+Manual deployment is time-consuming and error-prone.
+This project solves that by automating the build and deployment process using CI/CD practices.

 ---